Impact Training

 Well, most research indicates that when employees feel appreciated, they do better work.
 In fact, 81% of employees say they feel motivated to work harder when a boss shows appreciation.

-The problem is, employees know when you genuinely care over when you’re just being performative.
+The problem is, employees know when you genuinely care over when you’re just putting on a performance.

 Therefore, showing your “internal customer” that you care about them has to become part of the company’s culture and must be as important as your external customer service.

-So here are some effective ways to show employees that you genuinely care about them:
+So here are 5 effective ways to show employees that you genuinely care about them:

 1. Provide personal and professional recognition and feedback